pythonhealthdatascience/stars-reproduce-hernandez-2015/README.md

 ## Citation

+Please cite the archived version of this repository on Zenodo:

+> Heather, A., Monks, T., & Harper, A. (2025).
+Hernandez et al. 2015 computational reproducibility assessment.
+Zenodo. <https://zenodo.org/doi/10.5281/zenodo.13832260>

-If you wish to cite this repository, please refer to the citation file `CITATION.cff`, and the auto-generated alternatives `citation_apalike.apa` and `citation_bibtex.bib`.
+You can also cite the repository on GitHub.
+Please refer to the citation file `CITATION.cff`, and the auto-generated alternatives `citation_apalike.apa` and `citation_bibtex.bib`.

-## License
+## Licence

-This repository is licensed under an [MIT license](https://github.com/pythonhealthdatascience/stars-reproduce-hernandez-2015/blob/a5ada4714f059d805f769a906bb2f4db0da2da8d/LICENSE).
+This repository is licensed under an [MIT licence](https://github.com/pythonhealthdatascience/stars-reproduce-hernandez-2015/blob/a5ada4714f059d805f769a906bb2f4db0da2da8d/LICENSE).

-This is aligned with the original study, who who also licensed their work under the [MIT License](https://github.com/ivihernandez/staff-allocation/blob/master/LICENSE).
+This is aligned with the original study, who who also licensed their work under the [MIT Licence](https://github.com/ivihernandez/staff-allocation/blob/master/LICENSE).

 ## Funding